mwoodwilson/whoknowsball-frontend/README.md

 My ability to imagine, define, and execute hinged on my technical skillset.
 As this project progressed and my technical knowledge expanded, my vision and imagination grew in kind, and I was able to execute something in ~6 months that previously would have taken years.

 Two critical tools enabled this build: Claude Opus 4.5 and Claude Code.
 I wrote the PRD and designed the vision, architecture, database schema, and UI for the app, drinking from the technical firehose as I went.

 I utilized claude Opus 4.5 as my Associate Product Manager- organinizing, planning, and structuring tasks to be deployed with Claude Code.
 Generating detailed prompts using the Master-Clone Architecture to speed up production and iterate quickly.
+Assisting with QA and translating errors into actionable steps.

 I utilized Claude Code as my full-stack engineer- asdirecting it with these detailed prompts, reviewing its every output, catching bugs, and iterating until the app actually worked.
 Being the Product Lead and a potential user/customer of the app gave me the dual perspective necessary to ensure that not only did it work, but it was actually **fun** to use.

 ### My Process